7 Ways to Build a Green Business

 The more information released about plastic waste and its consequences on the environment, the more people have started rejecting single-use plastics.

-When developing your company’s green initiatives, consider investing in an office-based water filtration system.
+As you build a green business with sustainability initiatives, consider investing in an office-based water filtration system.
 By providing employees with a clean drinking water source, you can cut back on the costs of packaged bottled water.

 You might also encourage your employees to switch from plastic utensils to real ones and bring reusable drinkware from home.
 Small habitual changes like reducing plastic use can make a significant impact.